mhweiner/dom-animate/README.md

 browser:

 You can use either `dist/dom-animate.umd.js` or `dist/dom-animate.min.umd.js` [from the latest release](https://github.com/mhweiner/dom-animate/releases) in a `script` tag.
+This includes all dependencies.

 ```html
 <script src="./path/to/dom-animate.min.umd.js"></script>